antoinesauray/iadvize-test/README.md

 API Docker image => https://hub.docker.com/r/antoinesauray/backend-test-iadvize/

 ## Building the image yourself
 First you need to set the configuration.
 Modifiy the application.conf (src/main/resources/) files with the appropriate parameters.
+Then execute the following command.
 ```bash
 sbt docker
 ```